fbpx

 What is ovarian cancer?

-Ovarian cancer is a type of cancer that starts in the ovaries, the female reproductive organs that produce eggs.
+Ovarian cancer is a type of cancer that begins in the ovaries, the female reproductive organs that produce eggs.
 It occurs when abnormal cells divide and grow uncontrollably in the ovaries, eventually becoming a tumor.

-What are the most common symptoms of ovarian cancer?
+What are the common symptoms of ovarian cancer?

 • Feeling bloated

-• Feeling full quickly when you eat
+• Feeling full quickly when eating

 • Vaginal bleeding even after menopause